 We are able to offer our customers a range of inks and finishes to provide the best and most suitable result for the particular garment.
 Some customers prefer the colour consistency and cost-effectiveness of plastisol inks others prefer water-based or discharge inks because they are soft and breathable.
 We get awesome results with both!

 Soft Hand Plastisol inks

-Special mix plastisol inks are perfect for 100% cotton and cotton/poly blends.
+Plastisol can be quite a sticky ink but additives mean our special mix plastisol inks are soft and matt, perfect for 100% cotton and cotton/poly blends.
 Great repeatable colour reproduction, colours can be Pantone matched and with adhering to correct garment washing/drying procedures etc. Plastisol inks can stay opaque and vibrant for the life of the shirt.